DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/controllers.rst

 .. warning::

-   Please be aware that the Espressif AT firmware currently being shipped with these devices **may not work** with |EX-CS| out of the box.
+   Please be aware that the Espressif firmware shipped with these devices **will probably NOT work** with |EX-CS| out of the box.

    If you see a WiFi network Name (SSID) of "DCCEX-SAYS-BROKEN-FIRMWARE" then you have one of the problematic AT firmware versions.

-   This can be corrected but is probably beyond Conductor level and requires additional hardware.
+   This can be corrected, but is probably beyond Conductor level and requires additional hardware.

    See :doc:`/support/wifi-at-version` for details on how to check the version and how to correct it if needed.